Traveling gives people a sense of freedom and a chance to experience something new and possibly even exotic.

 Never let your guard down, even if it is just for a second to snap a picture to post on your social media accounts.

-Always keep a close eye on your personal belongings and use good judgment when you about to talk to a stranger.
+Always keep a close eye on your personal belongings and use good judgment when you are about to talk to a stranger.

 Meeting new people and learning about different cultures, and experiencing unique opportunities is a major part of traveling.